Sophie Taeuber-Arp: Exhibitions

 Taeuber-Arp took part in numerous exhibitions.
 For example, she was included in the first Carré exhibition at the Galeries 23 (Paris) in 1930, along with other notable early 20th-century modernists.
 In 1943, Taeuber-Arp was included in Peggy Guggenheim's show Exhibition by 31 Women at the Art of This Century gallery in New York.
 Many museums around the world have her work in their collections, but in the public consciousness her reputation lagged for many years behind that of her more famous husband.
 Sophie Taeuber-Arp began to gain substantial recognition only after the Second World War, and her work is now generally accepted as in the first rank of classical modernism.
 An important milestone was the exhibition of her work at documenta 1 in 1955.

 In 1970, an exhibit of Taeuber-Arp's work was shown at the Albert Loeb Gallery in New York City.

 Then, in 1981, the Museum of Modern Art (New York) mounted a retrospective of her work that subsequently travelled to the Museum of Contemporary Art (Chicago), the Museum of Fine Arts (Houston), Musée d'art contemporain de Montréal.

 American scholar Adrian Sudhalter organized an exhibition called "Dadaglobe Reconstructed" that sought to honor the centennial of Dada's inception, along with Tzara's ambitious project.
 Compiling over 100 works of art that were initially slated to appear in Tristan Tzara's Dadaglobe anthology, among which are works by Taeuber-Arp, the show ran from 5 February to 1 May 2016 at the Kunsthaus Zürich, and from 12 June to 18 September 2016 at the Museum of Modern Art in New York City.

 In 2020, Hauser & Wirth opened an online exhibition devoted to her work, the first in a series of international exhibitions devoted to her career.

-In 2021 the Kunstmuseum Basel presented a retrospective entitled Sophie Taeuber-Arp:Living Abstraction The show traveled to the Tate Modern (15 July – 17 October) and then to the MoMA.
+In 2021 the Kunstmuseum Basel presented a retrospective entitled Sophie Taeuber-Arp: Living Abstraction.
+The show traveled to the Tate Modern (15 July – 17 October) and then to the MoMA.
 Showing over 400 pieces, it was the UK's first retrospective of her work, and, in America, it was the most comprehensive and her first major exhibition in the country in 40 years.

-Taeuber-Arp's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.
+Taeuber-Arp's work was included in the travelling exhibition Women in Abstraction that started in 2021 at the Centre Pompidou.